imhnoyon/imhnoyon/README.md

 I am a software engineer.
 I love programming, learning and speaking.As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.That's why I like to make things that make a difference.

-Skills: Python / REACT / JS / HTML / CSS/Bootsrap
+Skills: Python / Django / JS / HTML / CSS/Bootsrap

 - 🔭 I’m currently working on BackEnd with Django
 - 🌱 I’m currently learning Machine Learning